JanHerca/urantiapedia/input/markdown/en/Innerface/Vol7/Innerface_vol7_5.md

 However, relative to views on deity expressed in the Urantia Papers, particularly the role of the Supreme Being, Hartshorne has come much closer than did Whitehead to separating the transcendent God of infinity and eternity from a God who is fully operative in the finite world.

-For Hartshorne's God we have a new term, "panentheism" which means "all-in-God-ism."
+For Hartshorne's God we have a new term, “panentheism” which means “all-in-God-ism.”
 Hartshorne's God is more than the world in its totality, having his own transcendent self-identity, yet is a God who includes the world within himself by his knowledge and his love.
-Along with his "panentheistic" view of God, Hartshorne also became one of the chief protagonists in a twentieth century reassertion of the ontological argument in which, according to Hartshorne, Anselm really discovered something which was fundamental to the theistic "proofs."
+Along with his “panentheistic” view of God, Hartshorne also became one of the chief protagonists in a twentieth century reassertion of the ontological argument in which, according to Hartshorne, Anselm really discovered something which was fundamental to the theistic “proofs.”
 Unfortunately, it appears Hartshorne had not caught up with Gödel and the newer notions of what constitutes rigorous proof.

 The future